Download and Installation

 wget http://nce.ads.uga.edu/html/projects/programs/Mac_OSX/new/blupf90

-# 2. change the permission to executable
+# 2. Change the permission to make it executable.

 chmod 755 blupf90